mnit-rtmc/iris/docs/rwis.md

 ↳`sub_surface_type`      | Sub-surface type description
 ↳`sensor_depth`          | Depth in meters below pavement surface

-Current sample data is stored as JSONB in the `sample` column of the `weather_sensor` table.
+Sample data is collected at regular intervals equal to the polling period of the [comm link].
+It is stored in the `sample` column of the `weather_sensor` table as JSONB.
 When a new sample is stored, a time-stamped record is added to the `weather_sensor_sample` table.

 Only collected data is stored in the `sample` column.
 The possible fields are: